RobertAlbus/clover_sketches/src/sketches/019_composition/_REFLECTIONS__NEXT_STEPS.md

 - real time pattern lerp
 - FDN modulation
 - FDN with different feedback processing
+- colorless FDN?
+    - colorful FDN is really cool and unique
-- colorless FDN
+    - colorless is maybe not important at this stage

 highest priority refactors:
-- props are patches, not inputs
+- props structs are patches, not inputs
     - create setter methods on the ugens that can be called in the main event loop or from UI
     - consider a separate instantiation of the props for the GUI
 - patches and patterns should be their own compilation unit